WilliamCCHuang/graph-neural-networks/GAT/README.md

 | :-: | :-: | :-: | :-: |
 | Accuracy | ? | 81.5 | ? |

-Use the following command to train a GCN model trained on Cora dataset with default parameters to reproduce the result in the paper: [Semi-supervised Classification With Graph Convolutional Networks](https://openreview.net/pdf?id=SJU4ayYgl).
+Use the following command to train a GAT model trained on Cora dataset with default parameters to reproduce the result in the paper: [Graph Attention Network](https://arxiv.org/pdf/1710.10903.pdf).

 ```
 $ python train.py accuracy --dataset Cora  --gpu True